kose-y/dist-primal-dual/docker/README.md

 # Using the package via Docker

 Docker is a tool that helps us creating, deploying, and running applications by using containers.
 People can package up an application with all of its dependencies as one contianer.
+Our package with all the prerequisites installed is distributed in the form of docker image.

 - [What is Docker?](https://opensource.com/resources/what-docker)